AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 Campaign home page lets you quickly and easily browse key resources, indicators, and components.

-The upper section of the home page provides details about latest updates and new capabilities available in the product, with link to Release Notes and related documentation.
+The upper section of the home page provides details about latest updates and new capabilities available in the product, with link to Release Notes and detailed documentation.
+Use the left arrow to scroll feature cards.

 ![](assets/home.png)